OCA/pos/pos_pricelist/README.rst

 #.
 Use the new pricelist button to change it on the fly.
 #.
 When a new order is created, it always has the default pricelist.
 #.
 When you change to a customer that has a different pricelist, the current
-   order and the listed product prices are udpated accordingly.
+   order and the listed product prices are updated accordingly.

 Known issues / Roadmap
 ======================

 * This module is a backport from Odoo 11.0 core pricelist functionalities.
 As such, do not migrate it to that version or higher.
+* Conflicts with ``pos_backend_partner`` make that when both are installed, changing the partner does not change the pricelist.

 Bug Tracker
 ===========